Ho-Fan/Showdown/README.md

 - The game starts with shuffling the deck and players drawing 13 cards each.
 - Players take turns to play cards, exchange hands, and score points.

+### Exchange Hands Gameplay Mechanics
+- During each round, before playing a card, players have the option to use the "Exchange Hands" privilege.
+This privilege allows players to exchange their hand of cards with another player (not themselves) and can be used only once per game by each player.
+- Once a player decides to use this privilege, they choose another player to exchange hands with.
+- After the exchange, the hands are swapped back after three rounds.
+- If a player finds themselves without any cards to play after an exchange, they are not required to play a card and cannot participate in the ranking contest for that round.

 ### Card Rankings
 - Cards are ranked from 2 to A, in ascending order of value.
 - Suits are Clubs, Diamonds, Hearts, and Spades.